If You’re Looking for a Quiet Beach Day, Hike out to Makalawena Beach

 Kekaha Kai State Park – Three Great Beaches

 Makalawena beach is part of the Kekaha Kai State Park and if you like to explore, this is the park for you.
-This state park also includes the beaches of Mahaiula Beach to the south and Maniniowali Beach to the north.
+This Kona coast state park also includes the beaches of Mahaiula Beach to the south and Maniniowali Beach to the north.
 The park is a trifecta of three idyllic beaches, the Pu’u Ku’ili cinder cone, abundant bird habitat, and a scenic hiking trail along a 4.5 mile stretch of the Ala Kahakai National Historical Trail.
 Ala kaha kai means “shoreline trail”.
 This 175-mile trail network runs along the western coast of the Big Island and traverses across hundreds of ancient Hawaiian settlement sites and over 200 ahupua’a traditional land divisions.

-Beach Overview & Activities
+Makalawena Beach Overview and Activities

 With some of the least populated stretches of beach, palm tree lined shores, and the most extensive sand dunes in the Kona district located here, Makalawena’s beach, makes for a beautiful and memorable day trip.
 Located north of Kailua-Kona in a dry arid desert climate, it’s hot here!
 With the effort it takes to get to Makalawena, you’ll want to keep your load light, but in order to enjoy your day in the sun, make sure you’ve packed plenty of water, reef safe sunscreen, snacks and a good sun hat or even better an umbrella.